Ready Set Plumb

 ReadysetPlumb Team member

 Blocked stormwater drains are a common nuisance, especially after heavy rains or due to debris accumulation.
 Before you grab a plunger or call in the pros, take a moment to inspect the area around the drain.
 Often, the culprit is as simple as leaves, branches, or other debris that have gathered and clogged the flow.
 Remove any large objects or obvious blockages sitting on top of or just inside the drain opening.
-This quick check can save you time and might even solve the problem before more involved methods are needed.
-Not only can they cause inconvenience, but they can also lead to property damage if not addressed promptly.

 Fortunately, there are several simple methods you can try to clear a blocked stormwater drain before resorting to professional help.